-- List of trauma/emergency department APPs - Evidence of ATLS certification for each trauma/ emergency department APP listed
+- List of trauma/emergency department APPs - Evidence of ATLS certification for each trauma/emergency department APP listed

-4.31 Trauma Registry Staffing Requirements-TYPE II
+Trauma Registry Staffing Requirements-TYPE II

-In all trauma centers, there must be at least 0.5 FTE dedicated to the trauma registry per 200-300 annual patient entries.
-The count of entries is defined as all patients who meet NTDS inclusion criteria, and those patients who meet inclusion criteria for hospital, local, regional and state purposes.
+In all trauma centers, there must be at least 0.5 FTE (either on- or off-site) dedicated to the trauma registry per 200-300 annual patient entries.

+The count of entries is defined as all patients who meet NTDS inclusion criteria, and those patients who meet inclusion criteria for hospital, local, regional, and state purposes.